AndyP01/ads-over-mqtt/README.md

 ### Initial configuration – TwinCAT

+> [!IMPORTANT]
-An important point to note: ***Before establishing an ADS-over-MQTT connection, any existing 'regular' ADS routes to the target must be removed.*** For example, if an XAE has previously connected to an XAR on a controller, the static ADS route must be deleted on ***both systems*** before attempting to create the MQTT based route.
+> ***Before establishing an ADS-over-MQTT connection, any existing 'regular' ADS routes to the target must be removed.*** For example, if an XAE has previously connected to an XAR on a controller, the static ADS route must be deleted on ***both systems*** before attempting to create the MQTT based route.

 Next, an XML file must be created in the ***“%TWINCAT%\3.1\Target\Routes\”*** directory.
 The “Routes” directory itself may need to be created manually if it does not already exist.